-Lynette is the official Scribe for the Menopause Goddesses and moderator of this website and blog.
+Lynette is the official Scribe for the Menopause Goddesses and creator/moderator of this website and blog.
+She is the author of Becoming A Menopause Goddess: a chronicle of women’s wisdom for weathering the change.
 The Change just whacked her upside the head and completely disrupted her life as artist, writer, consultant, and loving spouse.
 Accustomed to doing things “on my own”, she is grateful that she and friend Theresa decided to find out how other women were faring with their life changes and passages, in the process, saving their own bacon.
-Lynette is hard at work writing a book detailing the collective Whimsy and Wisdom of these Goddesses.
-In the meantime, we just couldn’t wait to create a community with all you Goddesses out there.
 Additional info about Lynette can be found in her bio.

 Bio: Lynette Sheppard

 In addition to being the official ‘Scribe” for the Goddesses, the author has these credentials.
 She is: